I’m losing more hair than usual when I comb, brush and shampoo. Am I Going to Lose All of My Hair? What Can I Do to Stop Losing Hair?

 Hair styling that features corn-rowing or tight braiding can result in the condition called traction hair loss.
 Constant traction on hair follicles by tightly braided hair can damage hair follicles and eventually cause permanent hair loss if tissue damage causes scarring of the scalp.
 Hair loss may be halted or limited if tight braiding is abandoned as a hair style.
 Otherwise unexplained hair loss may be due to conditions such as alopecia areata and telogen effluvium that require medical diagnosis (Click on Other Causes of Hair Loss and Hair Loss Diagnosis & Hair Loss Analysis).

-If hair loss is limited to one defined area of the scalp, a trial of minoxidil (Rogaine) may be worthwhile (Click on Using Rogaine for Women).
+If hair loss is limited to one defined area of the scalp, a trial of minoxidil (Rogaine) may be worthwhile.
 If hair loss continues, consultation with a physician hair restoration specialist may be considered.
-Consultation can determine (1) the cause of hair loss, and (2) the best approach to treating hair loss (Click on Women and Hair restoration).
+Consultation can determine (1) the cause of hair loss, and (2) the best approach to treating hair loss.

 I have very visible hair loss that is progressive and makes me look older than my years.
 What can I do to stop hair loss and regain a full head of hair?